-Matt is a multi-award winning human rights campaigner whose filmmaking was born from a horrific tragedy that destroyed almost everything and took the life of his beloved fiancé.
+I’m a multi-award winning human rights campaigner, filmmaking was born from a horrific tragedy that destroyed almost everything and took the life of my beloved fiancé Naz.

-Searching for hope from the sadness of losing his soulmate, Matt now harnesses this pain to makes factual films that take audiences on a journey of learning. emotion and understanding… to help inspire the change that he wants to see in the world.
+Searching for hope from the sadness of losing my soulmate, my goal is to use the pain I feel every day to make factual films that will take audiences on a journey of learning, emotion and understanding.

-The film creates a positive, uplifting message that will inspire the audience to be themselves, find greater acceptance and ultimately prevent another tragedy from happening again.
+I hope the film creates a positive, uplifting message that will inspire our audience to be themselves, find greater acceptance and ultimately prevent another tragedy from happening again.